China says to steadily expand opening of capital markets

 BEIJING/SHANGHAI (Reuters) - China's securities regulator pledged on Wednesday to expand access to capital markets for all types of investors, while encouraging more long-term institutional participation in the financial domain.

-In a brief report on its website, the China Securities Regulatory Commissions (CSRC) also said it would maintain "normalization" of initial public offerings, improve the mechanism for delisting shares from stock markets and steadily expand the opening of China's capital markets.
+In a brief report on its website, the China Securities Regulatory Commission (CSRC) also said it would maintain "normalization" of initial public offerings, improve the mechanism for delisting shares from stock markets and steadily expand the opening of China's capital markets.
 It did not provide details.

 "We must regulate and expand, in accordance with the law, the various channels for funds to enter the market, develop long-term institutional investors, maintain and consolidate the momentum of positive development of the capital markets," it said.